Country Profile: Akrotiri

 Environment

-Akrotiri's environment faces challenges, particularly concerning hunting practices around its salt lake, which is a breeding ground for loggerhead and green turtles.
-It also hosts the only remaining colony of griffon vultures, making its ecosystem unique and ecologically important.
+Akrotiri faces environmental issues such as hunting around the salt lake, which is a breeding ground for loggerhead and green turtles.
+The area also hosts the last remaining colony of griffon vultures.

 Communications

-The British Forces Broadcast Service (BFBS) provides multi-channel satellite TV and radio broadcasts to the Akrotiri Sovereign Base Area, ensuring that residents have access to a range of media.
+The British Forces Broadcast Service (BFBS) delivers multi-channel satellite TV and radio broadcasts to residents and military personnel in Akrotiri, ensuring communication and entertainment access.

-- Broadcast Provider: British Forces Broadcast Service (BFBS)
+- Broadcast Service: British Forces Broadcast Service (BFBS)

 Key Metrics